devlinjunker/template.webpack.fend/README.md

 `npm run test` to run all of the unit tests for the application one time

-`npm run dev` to run a development version of the application
+`npm run build` compile application to public directory

 `npm run doc` to generate static documentation in the doc folder

-`npm run build` compile application to public directory

 **TODO**